intel/torch-xpu-ops/README.md

 	 <img src="docs/torch_xpu_ops.jpg" width="100%">
  </p>

- * SYCL Implementation for XPU Operators: XPU Operators in this staging branch will be upstream to PyTorch finally.
+ * SYCL Implementation for XPU Operators: The Operators in this staging branch will finally be upstreamed to PyTorch for Intel GPU.
- * Intel XPU Runtime: Runtime is based on Intel® oneAPI software stack.

 ## 2. Requirements